-The extension of Jeffrey Road north of Portola Parkway to the SR 241 (and beyond) remains on the OCTA Master Plan of Arterial Highways (MPAH).
+The extension of Jeffrey Road north of Portola Parkway to the SR 241 remains on the County of Orange Master Plan of Arterial Highways (MPAH).
 Development in this area is not expected to begin until 2025 at the earliest.
-This interchange is included in a reimbursement agreement between the Irvine Company and TCA.
-No reimbursements have been made to date.
+TCA funding in the amount of \$690,000 for FY2018 has been identified for this interchange.